FraunhoferIOSB/FROST-Server/docs/extensions/DataModel-Projects.md

 ### KeyCloak Auth

-When using [KeyCloak Authentication](https://fraunhoferiosb.github.io/FROST-Server/settings/auth.html#settings-for-the-auth-provider-class-keycloakauthprovider) the contents of the user and roles tables are automatically filled from the data supplied by KeyCloak.
+When using [KeyCloak Authentication](../settings/auth.html#settings-for-the-auth-provider-class-keycloakauthprovider) the contents of the user and roles tables are automatically filled from the data supplied by KeyCloak.

 The links between Projects and Users/Roles can also be decoded from the KeyCloak data, by using a userRoleDecoder.
 The ProjectRoleDecoder takes the list of roles (strings) that KeyCloak provides, uses a regular expression to extract a project name and a role name from each string, and creates a UserProjectRole for the user for each of these.

+## MQTT

+Using MQTT a client can subscribe to almost any URL in the SensorThings API, and received notifications when something changes for that URL.
+Access rights in the MQTT protocol are checked when a user makes a subscription to a topic, and not when a message arrives on a topic.
+This means that, when combining MQTT with fine-grained authorisation, a user must only be allowed to make subscriptions on topics for which this user is allowed to see _all_ messages.

+A subscription on the topic `v1.1/Observations` must thus not be allowed, since that would allow the user to receive all Observations that are added to the server, even those in Datastreams he is not allowed to see.

+In most cases, it is enough to restrict all upper-level topics, and only allow subscriptions to relative topics such as `v1.1/Datastreams(5)/Observations`.
+These restrictions can be made using the option `auth.mqtt.topicAllowList`.
+The suggested value for this option is: `^/[a-zA-Z0-9_-]+\((('[^']+')|([0-9]+))\)/[a-zA-Z0-9_-]+$`.

 ## Data Model